 House of Commons Select Committees are largely concerned with examining the work of government departments.
-Committees in the House of Lords concentrate on five main areas: Europe, science, economics, communications and the UK constitution.
+Committees in the House of Lords concentrate on six main areas: Europe, science, economics, communications, the UK constitution and international relations.

 There is a Commons Select Committee for each government department, examining three aspects: spending, policies and administration.